YourturnGaming/SCLBot/README.md

 I would like to thank the following people:

-- xUndisputed: His UNMBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
+- xUndisputed: His SCLBot has been a source of inspiration for most of the features, and his help with coding problems has been invaluable to make this bot.
-- Trigstur, and other UNMBot contributors: Their UNMBot has inspired features like Roulette.
+- Trigstur, and other SCLBot contributors: Their SCLBot has inspired features like Roulette.
 - xUndisputed: Never knew this undertaking would give me a friend too.

 |Language | Translator|